2026 Delivery rates - Woodstock

 What else is changing?
 Change to the Regulatory charges line

 Update to rural or remote rate protection charge.
-Increase
+Decrease

 How much will my bill change?